rikimaru55/game-jam-resource-list/README.md

-# RR Cooper's Big Bouncy List of resources for game jams and marmalades
+# PoutinePapi's Big Bouncy List of resources for game jams and marmalades

 ![Logo](/logo.png "Logo")